cesarnml/steele-algosAndDs/README.md

     - the use of objects/sets to count the frequency of data occurring
     - Usually results in O(n) efficiency gain over nested loop solutions O(n^2)
   - `Multiple Pointers`
-    - keep track of a `position` or `index` and move progress pointer based on ending condition
+    - keep track of a `position` or `index` and then progress pointer toward ending condition
+  - `Sliding Window`
+    - Useful for keeping track of a subset of data in array or string
+    - Window grows or closes (and a new window is opened) based on some tracking condition